SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 So far, the following parameters exist:

- *  :class:`~pypet.parameter.Parameter`:
+ *  :class:`~pypet.parameter.Parameter`

     Container for native python data: int, long, float, str, bool, complex; and Numpy data: np.int8-64, np.uint8-64, np.float32-64, np.complex, np.str.
     Numpy arrays and matrices are allowed as well.

-    However, for larger numpy arrays, the ArrayParameter is recommended.
-The array parameter will keep a large array only once, even if it is used several
+    However, for larger numpy arrays, the ArrayParameter is recommended, see below.
-    times during exploration, see below.

  *  :class:`~pypet.parameter.ArrayParameter`

     Container for native python data as well as tuples and numpy arrays and matrices.
     The array parameter is the method of choice for large numpy arrays or python tuples.
-    These are kept only once (and by the hdf5 storage service stored only once to disk) In the exploration range you can find references to these arrays.
+    Individual arrays are kept only once (and by the HDF5 storage service stored only once to disk).
+    In the exploration range you can find references to these arrays.
 This is particularly useful if you reuse an array many times in distinct simulation, for example, by exploring the parameter space in form of a cartesian product.